timholy/AdmissionSuite.jl/docs/src/installation.md

 Admit is written in [Julia](https://julialang.org/), a free, modern, high-performance language that excels for analytics and machine learning.
 Visit the Downloads page and install either:

-- the "LTS" = "Long Term Support" version
+- the "LTS" = "Long Term Support" version (recommended)
 - the current stable release

 Pick the appropriate version for your computer (unless you know otherwise, you should choose the "64-bit" version).